 You’ll have an induction tutor at your school who’ll assess you against the teachers’ standards.
 Usually, your induction tutor will be different from your mentor but this may depend on your school’s capacity to fill the 2 roles.

 You’ll have regular progress reviews with your induction tutor so that you can discuss your progress and feedback.
+They’ll take prompt, appropriate action if you’re having difficulties.

 How you’ll be assessed